 At the age of 42, Vishal has changed his career through an IT apprenticeship.
 From collecting glasses to configuring routers and switches, Vishal proves that you are only limited by your ambition.

-My brother suggested that I enrol onto a course and after a year of studying in my own personal time, I took my Cisco Certifed Entry Networking Technician (CCENT) exam and passed at my first attempt.
+My brother suggested that I enrol on a course and after a year of studying in my own personal time, I took my Cisco Certifed Entry Networking Technician (CCENT) exam and passed on my first attempt.

 I have only been on the apprenticeship programme for a few months, in a short time I have had the opportunity to experience programming, networking and cloud services, which includes the setting up of the wireless networking infrastructure within Amazon warehouses.
 My organisation DTE develops plans for Amazon warehouses, supporting the networks ready to be used by Amazon’s automated picking systems.

 This is just the start of my journey to becoming a respected and trusted IT professional.